-- There is a dedicated safeguarding office on the ground floor, in a quieter area, to allow for privacy but also accessibility. - There is a Safeguarding leadership office on the second floor

-- There are fortnightly supervision meetings between the DSL and DDSL's to discuss key students, key entries, and review actions.
-These meetings are recorded and shared online.
-Key messages from this meeting are shared with pastoral staff. - The two non-teaching DDSL's work as peer buddies to provide professional challenge and share best practice.
+- There is a dedicated safeguarding office on the ground floor, in a quieter area, to allow for privacy but also accessibility. - There are fortnightly supervision meetings between the DSL and DDSL's to discuss key students, key entries, and review actions.
+These meetings are logged on CPOMS.
+Where appropriate additional key pastoral staff are also invited to attend these meetings. - The two non-teaching DDSL's work as peer buddies to provide professional challenge and share best practice.